[ ABOUT ]

 Our motto is to create sustainability starting at the source...

 We recognize that supply chain concerns and availability of rare earth elements (REEs) are difficult issues for technology companies.
-These companies and their innovations can have significant positive impacts on the world-whether that be state-of-the-art consumer electronics, more efficient clean energy technologies, or improvements to the defense systems that protect us.
+These companies and their innovations can have significant positive impacts on the world-whether that be state-of-the-art consumer electronics, more efficient clean energy technologies, or improvements to the defense systems.

 By creating a dependable, renewable, secure source of rare earth elements through recycling, REEcycle can reduce uncertainty for companies reliant on these materials.

-To date, we are the only recycling process that can safely and sustainably recover the highest amount of rare earth elements from electronic waste with the smallest environmental impact.
+To date, REEcycle has the only recycling process that can safely and sustainably recover the highest amount of rare earth elements from electronic waste with the smallest environmental impact.

 OUR TEAM